yjjuan/feedsnet/README.md

 ## Goal of this work
 <br> Build dashboard from RSS feed of academic journal to identify hot spot and whitespace of technology landscape
 ## What is feednet?
 How to interpret this network?
-* Tracking keywords, and interesting journal
+* Tracking keywords of interest, and interesting journal
-* Visualizing keywords co-occurence w/ network
+* Visualizing co-occurence between keyword and published papers
-* Suggesting whitespace by combining published papers
+* Suggesting research whitespace by combining published papers

 ## Example: